 Here are some tips on how to get rid of gnats inside your home once and for all, because no one enjoys a pest.

 Step 1: Identify the Pest

 There are four common types of gnats: fruit flies, drain flies, phorid flies, and fungus gnats.

-Fruit flies are brown with red eyes, typically round in shape.
-These gnats are commonly found in the kitchen feasting on food that’s left out on the table.
+Fruit flies are brown with red eyes, and typically round in shape.
+These gnats are commonly found in the kitchen, feasting on food that’s left out on the table.

 Fungus gnats are black with long legs.
 They’re found in decaying organic matter in moist soil and overwatered potted plants.